Azure-Samples/azure-search-power-skills/Vector/EmbeddingGenerator/README.md

 ## Optional Chunking parameters

 The text chunker utilized in this skill exposes a few different parameters, which can be optionally set via inputs from Azure Cognitive Search's skillset execution pipeline.
-The code currently sets some primitive defaults and doesn't set them dynamically.
+The code currently sets some primitive defaults (which can be changed via environment settings).
 These parameters are:

 1. `num_tokens`: The number of tokens that each chunk should have.
 Different embedding models have different context token length restrictions, and the code in this repository sets this to 2048.
 This number can be modified based on the type of content being chunked and the kinds of recall performance required for retrieval scenarios.

 2. `min_chunk_size`: The minimum size each chunk needs to be - this can be tweaked to exclude small chunks.

 3. `token_overlap`: How many tokens can overlap between subsequent chunks - this can have reasonable impact on relevance of results in retrieval scenarios.

+## Optional Embedding parameters

+1. `sleep_interval_seconds`: How many seconds to wait between successive attempts to generate embeddings.
+This can be configured if the existing (rudimentary) retry mechanism doesn't work around [Azure Open AI rate limits](https://learn.microsoft.com/azure/cognitive-services/openai/quotas-limits).

 ## Testing the functionality locally